 He is a state-certified election administrator by the Florida Department of State and is the past president of the Florida State Association of Supervisors of Elections.
 He has testified numerous times before Florida Legislative Senate and House committees on election and voting related issues.

-Nationally, Corley has been a featured speaker and panelist with such organizations as the Bi-Partisan Policy Center, the Elections Assistance Commission, the International Association of Government Officials, the Center for Internet Security, the Pew Charitable Trusts “Voting Information Project” committee, The National Election Center (Election Security Taskforce), The “Vote at Home” Advisory Council, the Governor’s Advisory Committee on Government Operations and is an Instructor with the Florida Certified Election Program.
+Nationally, Corley has been a featured speaker and panelist with such organizations as The Bi-Partisan Policy Center, The Elections Assistance Commission, The International Association of Government Officials, The Center for Internet Security, The Pew Charitable Trusts “Voting Information Project” Committee, The National Election Center (Election Cybersecurity Taskforce), the “Vote at Home” Advisory Council, the Governor’s Advisory Committee on Government Operations and is an instructor with the Florida Certified Election Professional Program.

-Corley has been a resident of Pasco County since 1979 and a proud graduate of Pasco County Schools.
-Brian, along with his wife and children reside in New Port Richey.
-He has been actively involved in community service with multiple organizations to include: Pasco Education Foundation, Dade City Kiwanis Club, Take Stock in Children Program, Pasco County School District Vision Committee, One Community Now, USF MPA Advisory Board and Empowering Pasco Veterans Board of Directors.
-He received both his undergraduate and graduate degrees from the University of South Florida and has been an adjunct professor for Public Administration with Barry University.
+Corley has been a resident of Pasco County since 1979 and a proud graduate of Pasco County schools. he has been actively involved in community service with multiple organizations to include: Pasco Education Foundation, Dade City Kiwanis Club, Take Stock in Children Program, Pasco County School District Vision Committee, One Community Now, USF MPA Advisory Board and Empowering Pasco Veterans Board of Directors.
+He received both his undergraduate and graduate degrees from the University of South Florida and has been an adjunct professor in Public Administration for both the University of South Florida and Barry University.